 Symptoms of Endometriosis

-Some of the symptoms endometriosis patients may experience include
+Some of the symptoms patients may experience include:

 - Excessive bleeding during menstruation, or bleeding between periods

 - Painful intercourse

 - Painful bowel movements or urination (more significant during menstruation)

 If you are reading this and feel you might have endometriosis, you might be asking yourself “How do I know?
 How do I get a diagnosis?”
 Unfortunately, many women go years before getting a diagnosis.
 However, there are certain tests that can be helpful in diagnosing this condition.
 While none of these tests on their own can diagnose endometriosis, when bundled together they can be helpful in ruling out other conditions and can be utilized in preparation for surgery.
 These tests include:

 - Pelvic exam– this can be utilized to palpate anatomical abnormalities, cysts, and scar tissue present from endometriosis.